gregstoll/populationcenters/README.md

 Code is at revision [37c03437](https://github.com/gregstoll/populationcenters/blob/37c03437ca92114702dab6e40c2376fdcf102f9c/find_nearest_counties.rs).

 - 1 county: 0.1 seconds
-- 2 counties: 343.5 seconds (~3.4x speedup for an 4 core machine)
+- 2 counties: 343.5 seconds (~3.4x speedup over the non-parallel version for an 4 core machine)
 - 3 counties: this would have used a ton of memory, because the way it was implemented would require a giant Vec for all the possible combinations.
 More on this later.

 Memoize squared distance between counties in a HashMap